illixion/vscode-vibrancy-continued/README.md

 ### Prompt "Run Visual Studio Code with administrator privileges"?

-It usually appears on windows when you are using the VSCode System Installer.
+It usually appears on Windows when you are using the VSCode System Installer.
 You should close VSCode completely, then run VSCode as administrator and retry what you did before (Enable/Reload/Disable Vibrancy).

 ### `EROFS: read-only file system` when enabling Vibrancy on macOS